Tofandel/prerenderer/README.md

 ```

 ## Available Renderers
-- `prerenderer.BrowserRenderer` (builtin, default) - Opens the system default browser to render the page.
-Adds and removes a script from the page in the process which could potentially cause problems, though highly unlikely.
-Works best with Chrome and Chrome variants.
-This should be your first choice.
-- `prerenderer.JSDOMRenderer` (builtin) - Uses [jsdom](https://npmjs.com/package/jsdom) Extremely fast, but unreliable and cannot handle advanced usages.
+- `@prerenderer/renderer-jsdom` - Uses [jsdom](https://npmjs.com/package/jsdom).
+Extremely fast, but unreliable and cannot handle advanced usages.
 May not work with all front-end frameworks and apps.
+- `@prerenderer/renderer-puppeteer` - Uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to render pages in headless Chrome.
+Simpler and more reliable than the previous `ChromeRenderer`.

+## Removed in `prerenderer 0.6.0`:
+- `prerenderer.BrowserRenderer` - Opens the system default browser to render the page.
+(Use `@prerenderer/renderer-jsdom` or `@prerenderer/renderer-puppeteer` instead.)
-- `prerenderer.ChromeRenderer` (builtin) - Uses Google Chrome in headless mode over RDP.
-Not blazing fast, but produces excellent results and avoids page mangling. *Requires **Chrome 54+** on macOS and Linux, and **Chrome 60+** on Windows*
+- `prerenderer.ChromeRenderer` - Uses Google Chrome in headless mode over RDP.
+(Use `@prerenderer/renderer-puppeteer` instead.)

 ### Which renderer should I use?

-**Use `BrowserRenderer` if:** You're pre-rendering maybe ten or twenty routes tops, and don't mind a bunch of tabs opening in your browser and closing again in a split second.
-(This can be avoided if you use Chrome with the `--headless` flag in the opn options.)

-Also, `BrowserRenderer` cannot close any opened Firefox tabs (without you first setting `dom.allow_scripts_to_close_windows` to `true` in `about:config`.)
-So yeah, sorry about that.

-**Use `ChromeRenderer` if:** You're prerendering up to a couple hundred pages (bye-bye RAM!), or if `BrowserRenderer`'s script injection is interfering with your app.
+**Use `@prerenderer/renderer-puppeteer` if:** You're prerendering up to a couple hundred pages (bye-bye RAM!).

-**Use `JSDOMRenderer` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
+**Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
 (Programmatic SVG support, etc.)

 ## Documentation